Nithya-Durairaj/KnowledgeShare/README.txt

-Ionic 4, Angular 8 and Cordova WaterMarkApp Example This source code is part of Ionic 4, Angular 8 and Cordova WaterMarkApp  Example tutorial to Add image, creation if 4 tempalate and save base64 image to gallery using cordova plugin
+Ionic 4, Angular 8 and Cordova WaterMarkApp Example This source code is part of Ionic 4, Angular 8 and Cordova WaterMarkApp  Example tutorial to Add image, creation of 4 tempalate with watermark and save base64 image to gallery using cordova plugin

 To run in the real device: